Description

 Using this definition on our asset we see for example:

-• Looking at the downside risk / excess return profile of in the last 5 years of CA Technologies, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.72)
+• Looking at the ratio of annual return and downside deviation of in the last 5 years of CA Technologies, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.79)

 Ulcer: